stevenjmesser/visitmy.website/_posts/2024-10-10-sketches-of-future-digital-services-in-government.md

  - Design
 ---

-Throughout 2019 and early 2020, I was leading a team looking at [personalisation and what that might mean for users of digital public services]({% post_url 2020-09-11-personalisation-and-digital-government %}).
+Throughout 2019 and early 2020, I was leading a team looking at [personalisation and what that might mean for users of digital public services]({% post_url 2020-09-11-personalisation-and-digital-government %}){:target="_blank"}.
 Over the 14-month period, we explored a lot of avenues, some times finding dead-ends, but often finding more pathways to unexplored territories.

 We were grounded by a definition of personalisation that was appropriate for digital public services: We’re not trying to increase clicks or engagement, we’re interested in minimising the administrative burden of services so that people can get on with their lives.
 We wanted to join the dots between whole services that span multiple departments, yet expose the seams to maintain trust.